5 Gringo Mistakes You Should Stop Making in Spanish

 (You have to go to Chiquilá and you cross from there.)

 We’ve covered a lot of ground and I’m sure you’ll love to learn even more.
-Check out Mariana’s video about 100 mistakes that you want to avoid.
-Click on the image to continue learning.
+You can do just that with next video about 100 typical Spanish mistakes.

 Similar Posts